Vegan Travel Guides To World Destinations

 18. Croatia

 At first glance, the phrase “vegan Croatia” may appear to be an oxymoron.
-If you've ever travelled through the Balkans, you've probably encountered a variety of animal-based specialties like cevapcici, a skinless sausage; burek, a cheese-filled flaky pastry; or kajmak, a thick spreadable sour cream.
+If you've ever travelled through the Balkans, you've probably encountered a variety of animal-based specialties like cevapcici, a skinless sausage; burek, a cheese-filled flaky pastry; or kajmak, a thick, spreadable sour cream.

 But what if you're a vegan who doesn't eat any meat or dairy?
-Can you really enjoy travelling in Croatia as a vegan?
+Can you enjoy travelling in Croatia as a vegan?
 What about vegan cuisine in the rest of the Balkans?

 Fortunately, as I discovered on my most recent trip to the region, the vegan food scene in Croatia is rapidly expanding.

 The Balkans are one of my favorite European regions.
 They attract a certain type of traveller because they are rich in history, culture, and fascinating landscapes.
-They appeal to those seeking more than sun-drenched beaches, comfortable tourist resorts, and convenient transportation from one location to another.

 19. Albania

 Albania is a wonderful place to visit, with friendly people and beautiful coastlines.
-The beaches are mostly undiscovered, and it feels like now is the time to visit before the rest of the world realizes how wonderful it is and it becomes overrun with tourists.
-Vegans have fewer options in traditional Albanian cuisine, but what they do have is consistently delicious.
-Vegetables are fresh, local, and seasonal, and Albanians bake for hours with plenty of fresh herbs.
+The beaches are mostly undiscovered, and it feels like now is the time to visit before the rest of the world realizes how wonderful they are and it becomes overrun with tourists.

 Best Vegan Restaurants In Albania